Poisson process factorization for mutational signature analysis with genomic covariates: Application: ICGC breast adenocarcinoma

-Besides \emph{de novo} analysis, signature \emph{refitting} is also a common practice when studying mutational signatures \citep{DiazGay2023}.
-The goal is to estimate the activities of known signatures based on the observed mutation counts, often done using non-negative least squares.
-Since many \textsc{cosmic} signatures are byproducts of known biological processes, this procedure allows for a clear interpretation of their specific impact.
-By fixing the signatures to known values, our \textsc{ppf} model can be used as a tool for covariate-dependent refitting.
+In this section, we take the signatures to be fixed and known based on a set of reference COSMIC signatures, and fit the rest of the parameters.
+This is commonly referred to as \emph{signature refitting} analysis, and is often done using non-negative least squares.
+Since many COSMIC signatures have been linked to known biological processes, this can improve interpretability.
+By fixing the signatures, our PPF model can be used to implement a refitting approach that infers position-specific signature activities based on genomic covariates.